iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     When you're happy with the schema, click **Create dataset now**.

-    Apperate creates the dataset, loads the data into it, and shows the dataset's **Overview** page.
+    Apperate creates the dataset, loads the file's data into the dataset, and shows the dataset's **Overview** page.

     ![](./loading-data-from-aws-s3/car-accidents-dataset-overview.png)